MediacollegeAmsterdam/tour/Team.md

 # Coördinators

 ## Code examples & Gallery
+If you have a nice example for us, please ask:

   - Bas Donjacour | MD2A | 22793@ma-web.nl
   - Noah Falan    | MD2A | 14415@ma-web.nl
   - Dalí Klaassen | MD2A | 22894@ma-web.nl

+## Documentation

+ - ???